SPC Adam Putt

 Adam usually wears his prosthetics throughout the day, but when at home he prefers his wheelchair.
 He says having a wheelchair-accessible home from Homes For Our Troops will be a blessing.
 He is most looking forward to having an adapted bathroom and kitchen.
 His wheelchair cannot fit in several rooms in his current home, making it difficult to do daily, routine activities such as showering or preparing a meal.

 Adam’s greatest concern is providing for his wife Tiffany and their two sons.
 Because of his injuries, Adam says he does not feel he is able fulfill this role.
 He believes receiving a home adapted to his injuries will eliminate this worry and allow him to focus on finishing his degree in biology.
-Ultimately, he would like to find a career in water conservation.

 Originally from Oklahoma, Adam and Tiffany are choosing to remain in the state and have their home built outside Oklahoma City for the area’s excellent school district.